Welcome to your new Lingua site!

 Note that you should never be adding new categories yourself, as new categories are added automatically to all sites.
 Contact the Global Voices tech lead if you think you need a new category.

-As described above, new categories are added automatically across the network of GV sites.
+As described above, new categories and other taxonomy terms are added automatically across the network of GV sites.

-When this happens, you can quickly find a list of them on the Posts > GV New Categories admin screen.
+When this happens, you can quickly find a list of them on the Posts > GV New Terms admin screen.

-Use this to confirm that all the recent categories have been localized.
+Use this to confirm that all the recently added categories and terms have been localized.

 Managing your WordPress site